Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

-as the parameterized intersection of a geodesic with a level set.
-We now present the extension of the Hit-and-run slice sampler to manifolds replacing straight lines by geodesics.
+We now present the extension of the Hit-and-run slice sampler to manifolds replacing straight lines by geodesics under observance of the subtleties of the Riemannian setting.
 We call this sampler the \emph{geodesic slice sampler}.
-Roughly speaking, we arrive at a transition mechanism which at each step randomly chooses a geodesic and then runs a stepping-out and shrinkage based 1-dimensional slice sampler on this geodesic: Given a point $x \in \mathsf{M}$, a new point $y \in \mathsf{M}$ is generated by first sampling a level $t$ uniformly from $(0, p(x))$, and a direction $v$ uniformly from $\mathbb{S}^{d-1}_x$, i.e., from $\sigma_{d-1}^{(x)}$.
+Roughly speaking, we arrive at a transition mechanism which at each step randomly chooses a geodesic and then runs a stepping-out and shrinkage based 1-dimensional slice sampler on this geodesic: Given a point $x \in \mathsf{M}$ with $p(x) > 0$, a new point $y \in \mathsf{M}$ is generated by first sampling a level $t$ uniformly from $(0, p(x))$, and a direction $v$ uniformly from $\mathbb{S}^{d-1}_x$, i.e., from $\sigma_{d-1}^{(x)}$.
 The sampled level $t$ defines a level set $L(t)$, and the sampled direction $v$ specifies a geodesic $\gamma_{(x,v)}$ emanating from $x$ in direction $v$.
 Now we use Neal's stepping-out and shrinkage techniques described in Section \ref{Sec: Slice sampling on Rd} to generate a point $\theta \in \mathbb{R}$ from the intersection $L(x,v,t)$ of the level set $L(t)$ and the geodesic $\gamma_{(x,v)}$.
 The new point $y \in \mathsf{M}$ is then given by $y = \gamma_{(x,v)}(\theta)$.

-A complete algorithmic description of the geodesic slice sampler in pseudo code can be found in Algorithm \ref{A: GSS}.
-It calls Algorithm \ref{A: Stepping-out} and Algorithm \ref{A: Shrinkage} representing the stepping-out and shrinkage procedure on the geodesic respectively.
-We also provide a description in terms of random variables. \begin{remark} Let $(Y_k)_{k \in \mathbb{N}}$ be the Markov chain corresponding to the geodesic slice sampler.
-For $k \in \mathbb{N}$ let $T_{k+1}$ and $V_{k+1}$ be a random variables with conditional distributions